nichobi/sponsorblockcast/README.md

 Run `sponsorblockcast` from a terminal or activate the service with `systemctl enable --now sponsorblockcast`

 ## Configuration
-You can configure the following parameters by setting the appropriate enviroment values:
+You can configure the following parameters by setting the appropriate environment values:
 * `SBCPOLLINTERVAL` - Time to wait between each polling of the Chromecasts' status (default=`1`)
 * `SBCSCANINTERVAL` - Time to wait between each scan for available Chromecast (default=`300`)
 * `SBCDIR` - Directory where temporary files are stored (default=`/tmp/sponsorblockcast`)